November 20, 2018, by Carla

 Being micro-managed is one of my pet hates, so it means a lot to me that my team and line manager understand that I have a life outside of work, that emergencies happen and will allow me some flexibility in my working hours when needed.

-At 9am I catch up on my emails, review my Kanban board – a board of virtual post-it notes which my team use to keep track of tasks – and make a to-do list for the day.
-This allows some leeway for impromptu distractions – birthday celebrations, blu-tac modelling competitions…
+At 9am I catch up on my emails, review my Kanban board – a board of virtual post-it notes that my team use to keep track of tasks – and make a to-do list for the day.
+This allows some leeway for impromptu distractions – birthday celebrations, Blu Tack modelling competitions…

 At 9.30am I attend the ‘stand-up’ meeting for another project.
 This is mainly for my own development and gives me inspiration and experience of how to effectively manage a team in a more ‘agile’ way.
 It also gives me an insight into the progress of tasks in other parts of the business.